 But "true appreciation is through deeds, not words," Harmon continued.

 For example, employers should try to hire recently discharged veterans, helping them transition back into civilian life.
-And when an American Legion Auxiliary member asks for a "poppy donation," citizens should support the cause, Harmon said.

 When lawmakers "complain" about the cost of veterans programs, they should be mindful of the services rendered by veterans, he said, some of whom need help now.